ant-vu/safetube/README.md

 Lightweight build of YouTube with a minimilistic design where users are protected from potentially harmful media.

-Features: hide comments and dislikes, child-friendly interface that prevents registering, subscribing, and donating
+Features: hide comments and dislikes, child-friendly interface that prevents registering, subscribing, and donating.